Linn County, Missouri

 Linn County was created on January 6, 1837 from Chariton County.
 The county was named in honor of Lewis F. Linn (1796-1843), a Jacksonian Democratic U.S. Senator for Missouri.

-Areas surrounding Linn County include Sullivan County (north), Adair County (northeast), Macon County (east), Chariton County (south), Livingston County (west), Grundy County (northwest).
+Bordering Counties are Sullivan County (north), Adair County (northeast), Macon County (east), Chariton County (south), Livingston County (west), Grundy County (northwest).

 Linn County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process./p>
+Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for Linn County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.